What if some of my photos and videos are missing after I turn on iCloud Photos?

 - On your iPhone, iPad, or iPod touch, go to Settings > [your name] > iCloud > Photos, then turn off iCloud Photos.

-- On your Mac, open the Photos app, then choose Photos > Preferences, then click iCloud, then deselect iCloud Photos.
+- On your Mac, open the Photos app, then choose Photos > Settings or Photos > Preferences.
+Click iCloud, then deselect iCloud Photos.

 - On your Apple TV 4K or Apple TV HD, go to Settings > Accounts > iCloud.
 Under Photos, press Select to turn off iCloud Photos.